hoodaajay99/cryptography-openssl-kernel-crypto/docs/04-Cryptography-Introduction/06-Common-Terms-in-Cryptography.md

 The Security Services implemented are confidentiality/Privacy, Authentication, Message Integrity, Non-repudiation and Key exchange.

 Typically, a cryptosystem consists of three algorithms: one for key generation, one for encryption, and one for decryption.

+## Stream Cipher

+Encryption can be done in two ways namely Stream Cipher and Block Cipher.

+In Stream Cipher, conversion of Plaintext to Ciphertext is done bit by bit.

+It is suitable for encrypting smaller messages.

+## Block Cipher

+Encryption can be done in two ways namely Stream Cipher and Block Cipher.

+In Block Cipher, conversion of Plaintext to Ciphertext is done Block by Block.
+Block Size usually varies from 32 bits to 4096 bits.

+It is suitable for encrypting larger messages.

 ## Privacy/confidentiality